Efficient and safe house

 - Finally, create an “in” box which you empty and file once a week

-How to keep an organised home
+How to keep your home organised and decluttered

 - Spend few minutes each morning or evening picking up things and putting them where they belong